freezer333/ramapo/source/courses/cmps369/index.md

 This course is taught under the assumption that the student has programming knowledge and experience in an object-oriented language such as C++ or Java, as it JavaScript is used extensively throughout the semester.
 The emphasis of this course is web development from an application programmer’s perspective. **It is a technical course, not suitable for students without an adequate background in computer science.**

 ## Pre-Requisites
-**CMPS 311** - Operating Systems
-No prior experience in web development is required, however students are expected to have strong programming skills in an object oriented language such as C++, Java, or C# prior to taking this course.
+**CMPS 311** - Operating Systems or **CMPS 240** Data Analytics in Python No prior experience in web development is required, however students are expected to have strong programming skills in an either C++, Python, Java, or C# prior to taking this course.
+JavaScript experience is a plus, but is not required.

 ## Text books